anhthidang/anhthidang/README.md

-- 👋 Hi, I’m @anhthidang
+- 👋 Hi, I’m @anhthidang from VN
-- 👀 I’m interested in ...
+- 👀 I’m interested in football
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me ...
+- 📫 How to reach me in future

 <!---
 anhthidang/anhthidang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.